samuelroland/PCO-Labo3-Usines/report.md

 ## Tests

 **Manual tests**
+We conducted manual tests to evaluate the program's performance under normal conditions:

 After around 50 seconds of execution, here is the visual state.
 The 2 wholesalers have almost no funds left.
 ![state-final.png](imgs/state-final.png)
 Closing the window show the final report with the expected final amount of money.
 ![message-final.png](imgs/message-final.png)

+Additionally, we made multiple manual tests with varying numbers of instances for each entity and different initial funds.
+We executed the program and verified that the results met our expectations.

 **Automated tests**
 Do to more advanced testing on logic and concurrency protections, we tried to write some GoogleTest tests, mostly in the form of integration tests.
 To avoid needing to setup a Qt UI interface, we disabled the usage of the `interface` attribute, so we don't call `setInterface`.
 (Therefore the attribute `interface` is `NULLPTR` in tests).
 We created a macro `NTEST` used like this: `NTEST(interface...)` that doesn't run the given instruction in case the `GTEST` macro has been defined.
 This is kind of a "headless" mode.
 The interface is just a visualizer, we don't need them to test the logic and behaviors.